yongtaoliu/Ensemble-ResHedNet/README.md

 The Jupyter Notebook demonstrates the ensemble-ResHedNet method.

 The video shows a PFM measurement, where the ResHedNet converts the PFM domain image to ferroelastic wall image in the real-time.
+Please note that this video is speed up, the measurement speed is slower than this.